Pigging Oil Flow in a Pipeline CFD Simulation

 - We perform a pressure-based solver.

-- The simulation is transient; the amount of pressure drop changes on both the top and bottom sides of the pig has been investigated over time.
+- The simulation is transient; the amount of pressure drop changes on the pig’s top and bottom sides have been investigated over time.

 - The gravity effect on the fluid is ignored.